Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "No, for God’s sake, Marty, you’re allowed to fucking worry, you idiot…"

 She wondered if Corti spoke to themselves while alone.
 Or would they think that was irrational?
 A defect suitable only for low-banner castes?
-She had no way of knowing, but it was distracting enough that she thought about it for a few minutes anyway...but it couldn’t distract forever.
+She had no way of knowing, but it was distracting enough that she thought about it for a few minutes anyway... but it couldn’t distract forever.

 Then it was back to the pacing, in a room far more torturously *dull* than any human waiting room.
 No cellphone signal, no magazines, only a Corti clock on the wall to torment her with its passing "seconds."
 Each of which incremented slowly, at a rate of about once every three-and-a-half Mississippis or so.

-She spent a minute working out the numerals, deducing that the Corti used a base-10 system, a hundred "seconds" to the "minute," a hundred "minutes" to the "hour," and a hundred hours, which added up to...some quick mental math...about a month and a half.
+She spent a minute working out the numerals, deducing that the Corti used a base-10 system, a hundred "seconds" to the "minute," a hundred "minutes" to the "hour," and a hundred hours, which added up to... some quick mental math... about a month and a half.

 ...And then ten of those to a year, presumably?
 She remembered Origin had quite a longer year than Earth.
 Weird timekeeping system, though.
 Totally divorced from the diurnal rhythm.
 Very…*scientific.* And utterly useless to her.
 She was adrift as to how long had actually passed.
 Not long, probably.